MicrosoftDocs/azure-devops-yaml-schema/task-reference/sonar-qube-publish-v5.md

 :::moniker range="=azure-pipelines"

 <!-- :::editable-content name="description"::: -->
-Use this task to publish SonarQube's quality gate result on the Azure DevOps build result.
+Use this task to publish SonarQube's Quality Gate result on the Azure DevOps build result.
 Use this after the analysis.
 <!-- :::editable-content-end::: -->

 :::moniker-end